 A VHT STA shall not, unless explicitly stated otherwise, transmit a VHT PPDU unless the <VHT-MCS, NSS> tuple and bandwidth used are in the Rx Supported VHT-MCS and NSS Set of the receiving STA(s).

 NOTE—Support for a <VHT-MCS, NSS> tuple at a given bandwidth implies support for both long GI and short GI on receive, if short GI is supported at that bandwidth.

+NOTE – A STA can determine the expected interpretation of its Supported Channel Width Set and Channel Width and Dynamic Extended NSS BW and Extended NSS BW Support fields at a recipient by examining the VHT Extended NSS BW Capable field value in the Supportred VHT-MCS and NSS Set field of the recipient.

 Table 9-aaa1—Interpretation of the Supported Channel Width Set and Extended NSS BW Support subfield of the VHT Capabilities Info field and the Channel Width field of the Operating Mode field at a receiving STA with a value of false for dot11VHTExtendedNSSBWCapable